HeylelOS/honey/README.md

 - [libarchive](https://github.com/libarchive/libarchive), with xz and tar support

-Honey also depends on POSIX threads but you can be sure they will be present on any UNIX/Linux like distribution.
+Honey also depends on POSIX threads but you can be sure they will be available on any UNIX/Linux like distribution.

 ## Build